axieinfinity/ronin-documentation/docs/node-operators/non-validator-setup-m.md

 ---
 description: Set up and run a non-validator node on mainnet
 ---
-# Run a full node (mainnet)
+# Run a non-validator node

-This page describes how to set up and run a non validator Ronin node.
+This page describes how to set up a non-validator node on mainnet.
+This node is also known as an RPC (remote procedure call) node which serving RPC requests.

 ## Latest release
 ### RPC node